Skip to main content

 If you have any concerns about the security of your own personal computers and mobile devices, we suggest you read the advice of Get Safe Online, which can be accessed here.

-How long do we keep your information?
+How long we keep your information

-To make sure we meet our legal, data protection and privacy obligations, we only hold on to your personal information for as long as we need it for the purposes for which we collected it (see section ‘How do we use your information’ above) and in accordance with our retention policy.
+To make sure we meet our legal, data protection and other obligations, we only hold on to your personal information for as long as we need it for the purposes for which we collected it (see section ‘How do we use your information’ above) and in accordance with our retention policy.

 You can object to processing of your personal information, ask us to restrict processing of your personal information or request portability of your personal information.
-Again, you can exercise these rights by using the contact details provided under “CONTACT US” below and we will comply with your request where your rights have been exercised in accordance with applicable laws.

-If we have collected and process your personal information with your consent, then you can withdraw your consent at any time.
+If we process your personal information with your consent, then you can withdraw your consent at any time.
 Withdrawing your consent will not affect the lawfulness of any processing we conducted prior to your withdrawal, nor will it affect processing of your personal information conducted in reliance on lawful processing grounds other than consent.

 Plus, you can use the settings options in your mobile devices to restrict what sort of information websites and mobile apps are able to access and use about you.
 Online advertising networks, social media platforms and search engines (Google etc.) also provide tools to manage the data they collect about you, and how it is used and shared.